OmerFarukArpa/guncel-konular-infinity-leap/README.md

 🕵️‍♂️ A: AR uses a lot of your phone’s processor and camera, which can cause lag.

--Close background apps.
+- Close background apps.
--Ensure the play area is well-lit.
+- Ensure the play area is well-lit.
--Check that your phone isn’t overheating.
+- Check that your phone isn’t overheating.

 ❓ Q6: Does this game drain the battery quickly?